-This episode, Mak and G talk about the rising popularity of ‘gig jobs’, where people are getting this type of work, and the benefits and risks of working in the gig industry…
+This “Money With Mak and G” podcast episode, Mak and G talk about the rising popularity of ‘gig jobs’, where people are getting this type of work, and the benefits and risks of working in the gig industry…

 Nothing’s better than getting paid to do something you love, making money in your free time doing a hobby in the gig economy.

 But what exactly can you do in the gig economy?
 Where do you find these jobs and is it really all positives or are there some downsides too?